rdarbha/cldemo-openstack/README.md

-OpenStack Demo
+Openstack Demo
 ==============
-This demo is an ansible playbook that installs upstream OpenStack Mitaka on the Cumulus Networks reference topology.
+This demo is an ansible playbook that installs Openstack Mitaka on the reference topology.

-The networking topology for this demo is entirely layer 3 with static VXLAN tunnels.
+This demo is written for the [cldemo-vagrant](https://github.com/cumulusnetworks/cldemo-vagrant) reference topology and utilizes

-This demo is written for the [cldemo-vagrant](https://github.com/cumulusnetworks/cldemo-vagrant) reference topology and applies the reference BGP unnumbered configuration from [cldemo-config-routing](https://github.com/cumulusnetworks/cldemo-config-routing).
+[Routing on the Host](https://github.com/cumulusnetworks/cldemo-roh-ansible) to advertise the local VXLAN termination points.

 Quickstart: Run the demo